Quansight/Quansight-website/apps/labs/posts/rethinking-jupyter-documentation.md

 documentation from within Jupyter and let me know.
 I hope this could become a nice addition to Sphinx when consulting documentation from within Jupyter.

-For now I've submitted a [Letter of intent to CZI EOSS 4](https://docs.google.com/document/d/1hk-Ww7pUwnoHINNhDeP9UOPvNEemAFe-pohK5dCtZPs/edit?usp=sharing) in an attempt to get some of that work funded to land in IPython, and if you have any interest in contributing or want something like that for your library,
+For now I've submitted a [letter of intent to CZI EOSS 4](https://docs.google.com/document/d/1hk-Ww7pUwnoHINNhDeP9UOPvNEemAFe-pohK5dCtZPs/edit?usp=sharing) in an attempt to get some of that work funded to land in IPython, and if you have any interest in contributing or want something like that for your library,